pingidentity/ping-cloud-base/docs/pdIntegrateExtensions.md

    aws s3 sync "<local-path>" s3://<bucketName>/pingdirectory/<extension-name>/<extension-version>
    ```

-5. When you've uploaded to the S3 bucket the extensions you want to deploy to PingFederate, create a JSON file named `artifact-list.json` specifying the extensions, and using this format:
+5. When you've uploaded to the S3 bucket the extensions you want to deploy to PingDirectory, create a JSON file named `artifact-list.json` specifying the extensions, and using this format:

    ```json
    [